MCEF Grant Program

 Convert the final version of the application to a PDF file.

-Attach an unsigned version of the PDF file to an email and send to email@example.com, or share the file as a Google PDF with the MCEF Google account firstname.lastname@example.org no later than October 9, 2017.
+Attach an unsigned version of the PDF file to an email and send to firstname.lastname@example.org, or share the file as a Google PDF with the MCEF Google account email@example.com no later than October 8, 2018.
 Please title your document file with your first initial, last name, school abbreviation and brief project title.
 Example: "J Smith AES Technology Kits.pdf".
+If shared as a Google document, be sure MCEF has permission to access the file.

-Mail a signed hard copy of the Grant Application Form and any attachments (e.g. samples, research, or additional information that supports your request) no later than October 9, 2017.
-Hard copies may be sent directly to the new MCEF mailbox at the School Board Office thru the MCPS internal mail system, "the pony", or mailed using the postal service.
+A signed hard copy of the Grant Application Form and any attachments (e.g. samples, research, or additional information that supports your request) must be received at the School Board Office no later than October 10, 2018.
+Hard copies may be sent directly to the MCEF mailbox at the School Board Office thru the MCPS internal mail system, "the pony", or mailed using the postal service.
 If sent through MCPS internal mail, send to "MCEF" at "SBO".
-If mailed through the postal service, the hard copy submission must be postmarked by October 9, 2017 and addressed to:
+If mailed through the postal service, the hard copy submission must be postmarked by October 8, 2018 and addressed to:

 Montgomery County Educational Foundation